kieran-mackle/ccxt-download/README.md

 What makes this useful?
 The following features:
 - asynchronous downloading (download data in parallel)
 - intelligent file management (won't re-download data if it already exists)
+  - if data is downloaded for the current day, it will be marked as `incomplete`, which will signal that it should be updated in future downloads
 - efficient data storage (using [Apache Parquet](https://parquet.apache.org/))
 - helpful utilities for loading and processing data

 ## Usage

+Below are some brief examples illustrating the basic functionality of `ccxt-download`.
+For more, see the [examples](examples).

+### Downloading data
 ```python
 from ccxt_download import public, CANDLES